omdnaik/techspec-ai-agent/Prompt.md

+The execution flow is now correct, but the runtime logs reveal two critical data-handling bugs that must be fixed immediately.
+Do NOT make any performance or batching optimizations right now; only fix these two bugs:
+​1.
+Fix the Pass 4 Crash (Tuple Attribute Error):
+​Log: ERROR | Failed to build Java variable type map: 'tuple' object has no attribute 'get' ​Action: Locate the build_java_variable_type_map function (likely in variable_analyzer.py, type_inference.py, or definition_processor.py).
+​The code expects a dictionary (where it can call .get('type')), but the AST parser is handing it a Python tuple.
+Add type checking or correct the unpacking logic (e.g., if it's a tuple like (name, type), access it via indices [0], [1] instead of .get()).
+​2.
+Fix the Pass 3 Silent Failure (Spring Matching):
+​Log: Pass 3 executes, but finishes instantly without creating a single INJECTS relationship.
+​Action: Review the process_spring_dependencies logic in Pass 3.
+The string matching is failing.
+​Print out the raw structure of the annotations list in the terminal to see what the parser actually saved (e.g., is it a plain string like "Autowired", or a dictionary like {"name": "Autowired"}?).
+​Fix the matching conditions so it successfully identifies Spring annotations and constructor parameters.
+Add explicit debug logs inside the loop so we can see what it is evaluating.
+​Do not reply until you have fixed the Pass 4 tuple error and corrected the Pass 3 matching logic

 Please select the option to Add both a new Pass 3 Spring Enrichment phase AND logging.
 ​Furthermore, you must fix the architectural flow: